 In some of our stories of Kolkata, we are eloquent about the street food culture, traditional Bengali cuisine and Durga puja festival of the city.
 There are many things to talk and write about beyond the cultural aspects of the 21st century Kolkata as the city has experienced highs and lows since its foundation in the year 1690.
 One of the major transformations that the capital of Bengal has undergone is that of its identity from Calcutta to Kolkata.

 The post-independence picture of Calcutta may be a mystery and a matter of curiosity, at the same time, to many of the present generation.
-Indian Eagle has woven a brief story of Calcutta in the 1960s.
+Travel Beats, an overseas Indian community portal, has woven a brief story of Calcutta in the 1960s.

 The nightlife culture of Calcutta in the 1960s was an integral part of the sophisticated lifestyle of the elite and the rich.
 Park Street was the most happening place to spend out nights partying till wee hours.
 Cultured men and women from the upper reaches of society used to sweep down Park Street in their swanky cars and dance to the music of live bands at Blue Fox, Mocambo, Moulin Rouge and other restaurants of those times.
 Guests on a visit to Calcutta from Japan, Singapore, Hong Kong, Bangkok and Manila were treated to the musical beats, fairy lights, and winey flavors of Park Street in the dead of night, in the 1960s.